atc-project/atomic-threat-coverage/README.md

 Atomic Threat Coverage generates [analytics.csv](analytics.csv) with list of all data mapped to each other for simple analysis.
 This file is suppose to answer these questions:

 - What data do I need to collect to detect specific threats?
+- What threats can I respond to with existing Response Playbooks?
 - Which Logging Policies do I need to implement to collect the data I need for detection of specific threats?
 - Which Logging Policies I can install everywhere (event volume low/medium) and which only on critical hosts (high/extremely high)?
 - Which data provided me most of the high fidelity alerts? (prioritisation of data collection implementation)